Meeting-Doctors/ios-sdk-sample/README.md

 ## Videocall

-- To enable videocall feature, first, you must configure videocallApiKey in the configuration structure before initialize SDk as mentioned in [Integration](#Integration).
+- To enable videocall feature, first, you must configure `enableVideoCall` in the configuration structure before initialize SDk as mentioned in [Integration](#Integration).

 - Next you need to configure push to hear videocall push noticiation to update videocall status: